Eugenie... The Story of Her Journey into Perversion: Release

-The film opened theatrically in Los Angeles, California on 5 August 1970.
+The film opened in London on 26 December 1969 and was released theatrically in Los Angeles, California on 5 August 1970.

 Home media

 Anchor Bay Entertainment released Eugenie… The Story of Her Journey into Perversion on DVD in the United Kingdom.
 It was subsequently released on DVD in North America by Blue Underground in 2002.
 Blue Underground released the film again in a in 2015 in a three-disc limited edition set (featuring Blu-ray and DVD editions of the film, as well as a soundtrack CD), followed by a standalone Blu-ray release in 2020.